+There is an increasingly rich literature regarding rare mutations with seemingly large phenotypic effects 177-180.
+An example of this is Liam Hoekstra, known as the world's strongest toddler when he was age 3, and who has an extremely rare mutation in the gene encoding myostation, leading to myostatin-related muscle hypertrophy with increased muscle mass and reduced body fat .
 However, the effects of these mutations have mainly been reported in the context of particular genetic backgrounds, and so our knowledge of the expression of these mutations in the context of any number of genetic backgrounds is lacking.
 It is likely that there can be, and are, many genomic elements that act in concert to influence these traits in a phenotypic spectrum.
-Of course, compensatory mutations can be explored in the context of other organisms [160-162], but human migration and breeding is certainly not something that can be experimentally manipulated!
+Of course, compensatory mutations can be explored in the context of other organisms 182-184, but human migration and breeding is certainly not something that can be experimentally manipulated!

 There are many disabling psychiatric syndromes, which have been lumped under certain artificial categories, such as schizophrenia, Tourette Syndrome (TS), obsessive compulsive disorder (OCD), and attention deficit hyperactivity disorder (ADHD).
 A very good way forward is to study these syndromes in large families living in the same geographic region, so as to control for ancestry differences, minimize environmental influences, and focus on specific genotypes in these families.
-It is possible that a low number of genetic mutations will be shared in a relatively small combination (on the order of 1-3 such variants) among affected relatives within some pedigrees, and that these variants will not be present in the same combination in unaffected relatives or in other families with very little to no neuropsychiatric disorders [23, 102, 163-167].
-An alternative is that some affected individuals in these families have these illnesses due to additive and/or epistatic interactions among dozens to hundreds of loci within each person [168-170].
-The currently classified syndromes of schizophrenia, obsessive compulsive disorder (OCD), attention deficit hyperactivity disorder (ADHD), autism and other mental illnesses are quite heterogeneous within and between families, and these symptoms have also been observed in known single locus disorders such as Fragile X and 22q11.2 velocardiofacial syndrome [102, 164].
+It is possible that a low number of genetic mutations will be shared in a relatively small combination (on the order of 1-3 such variants) among affected relatives within some pedigrees, and that these variants will not be present in the same combination in unaffected relatives or in other families with very little to no neuropsychiatric disorders, 103, 185-189.
+An alternative is that some affected people in these families have these illnesses due to additive and/or epistatic interactions among dozens to hundreds of loci within each person 190-192.
+The currently classified syndromes of schizophrenia, obsessive compulsive disorder (OCD), attention deficit hyperactivity disorder (ADHD), autism and other mental illnesses are quite heterogeneous within and between families, and these symptoms have also been observed in known single locus disorders such as Fragile X and 22q11.2 velocardiofacial syndrome .